spinnaker/governance/governance.md

 Qualifications

 * Nominated and Appointed by Steering Committee
-  * 2-year terms, term limit of consecutive 4 years (after, individual must take 1 year off)
+  * 2-year terms, term limit of consecutive 4 years (after, individual must take at least 1 year off)
   * Terms should be staggered within the TOC and off by 6 months from SC
   * Staggering should result in approximately half of the committee up for election each year
   * Term starts mid-calendar year (i.e. July 1st)